List of Norwegian submissions for the Academy Award for Best International Feature Film

 The Kingdom of Norway has submitted films in the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) category at the Oscars since 1957.
 They only submitted two films in their first twenty years, but they became a regular fixture in the competition in 1980, failing to submit a film only once, in 1983.
 The Academy Award for Best International Feature Film is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 It was not created until the 1956 Academy Awards, in which a competitive Academy Award of Merit, known as the Best Foreign Language Film Award, was created for non-English speaking films, and has been given annually since.

+As of 2026, Norway has been nominated seven times and won once for Sentimental Value (2025) by Joachim Trier.

+History

-Arne Skouen directed Norway's first film nominated for the award, Nine Lives.
+Arne Skouen directed Norway's first nominated film, Nine Lives.

-As of 2025, Norway has been nominated six times, for: Nine Lives (1957), The Pathfinder (1987), The Other Side of Sunday (1996), Elling (2001), Kon-Tiki (2012) and The Worst Person in the World (2021).

-Submissions
+Joachim Trier directed Norway's first winning film, Sentimental Value.

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.

+Norway was nominated for the first time in 1957 for Nine Lives by Jan Baalsrud.
+Thirty years later, The Pathfinder (1987) by Nils Gaup was the country second nomination.

+Joachim Trier had four films submitted and was nominated twice, for: The Worst Person in the World (2021), which was also nominated for Best Original Screenplay; and Sentimental Value (2025), which received nine nominations including Best Picture, Best Director and Best Original Screenplay.

+The King's Choice (2016), Hope (2019) and Armand (2024), made into the December shortlisted films, but were not nominated.

+Submissions

 Below is a list of the films that have been submitted by Norway for review by the academy for the award by the year of the submission and the respective Academy Award ceremony.